Skip to main content

 Credit: Adobe Stock

-President Biden, Secretary Raimondo, and leaders in Congress passed the CHIPS and Science Act with strong bipartisan support because a reliable source of semiconductors and the stability of the associated supply chain is critical to the long-term national and economic security of the United States.
-As we saw early in the COVID-19 pandemic, a shortage of semiconductors can send shockwaves across the economy.
+A reliable source of semiconductors and the stability of the associated supply chain is critical to the long-term national and economic security of the United States.
+As seen early in the COVID-19 pandemic, a shortage of semiconductors can send shockwaves across the economy.

-That shortage made it clear that we have a vulnerability: The United States currently makes none of the world’s most advanced chips and was lacking legacy chip manufacturing, both of which are needed for defense, critical infrastructure, or emerging technologies of the future like AI.
+That shortage made it clear that we had a vulnerability: The United States made none of the world’s most advanced chips and was lacking legacy chip manufacturing, both of which are needed for defense, critical infrastructure, and emerging technologies like AI.

 That’s why CHIPS for America is investing in our capacity here at home so the United States has resilient supply chains to provide the chips and technology we need for military modernization, intelligence efforts, and to support critical infrastructure.